 Play Framework support

-The Servlet sensor also handles Play Framework support of the play framework.
+The Servlet sensor also handles Play Framework support.
 However, as Play does not implement the Servlet API, the sensor handles only Play Java Actions.
 Static content or asynchronous requests are not supported.
 The same properties as for Servlets are captured.